 Adair says their M6 Avalanche comes with a light inside the hopper.
 "There's a window in the back of the cab that looks right into the hopper so adding a light in there makes it easy for the operator to see if it's loading properly and if the conveyor is operating correctly," Adair says.

 On-Board Pressure Washing System.
 Introduced by Stewart-Amos in 2013, this option is available on all six mechanical broom and three regenerative air models.
 An hydraulic pump runs off the sweeper’s auxiliary engine, pulling water from the sweeper’s water tank through a 50-ft. hose and spray wand.

-He says that on regenerative air units contractors find this option particularly useful.
-“After discharging debris, it is critical that that the debris screens are cleaned.
+He says that on regenerative air units contractors find this option particularly useful – especially when they dump their debris in remote locations.
+“After discharging debris it is critical that that the debris screens are cleaned.
 Debris screens prevent vacuumed debris such as paper, grass, leaves and mud from being sucked into and through the impeller fan.
 A clogged screen reduces air flow which reduces sweeping effectiveness.
 Pressure washing is a fast, effective way to get the truck back into operation.
 Back flushing the screens using the on-board pressure washing system helps maintain sweeper effectiveness.”

 Paraschak says having the ability to clean your equipment anytime/anywhere can also be a powerful business consideration.
 “Your sweeper is your mobile business card.
 You never know what prospective client might see it driving down the road,” he says.
 “You also want to minimize possible traffic hazards and insurance risks by ensuring loose debris has been washed away prior to returning to the highway.”